sabtain93/RB_109/Local_variable_scope.md

 ```ruby
 [1, 2, 3].each { |n| puts n }
 ```
 In the above code the each method is invoked on an array of integers with a block `{..}` passed as an agrument which has a parameter `n`.
-As in this case a local variable was initalized in the outer scope with same name as the block parameter this is called variable shadowing and this prevents access of the outer scope local varibale.
-The block parameter shadows the outer scope local variable.

 eg:
 ```ruby